 - Arts and Law, Engineering and Physical Sciences, Life and Environmental Sciences, Medical and Dental Sciences, Social Sciences

 The British Lebanese Association (BLA) Scholarship Fund was established in 1985 as part of the BLA's initiative to contribute towards rebuilding national capabilities after a decade of conflict.
 Since being set up the Fund has helped many young Lebanese pursue postgraduate studies and training in the UK giving them an opportunity to acquire skills and experiences not available in Lebanon.
 The scholarships are intended for those normally unable to afford a full time Masters course in the UK.

 BLA scholarships are currently offered in partnership with the Said Foundation.
 At present, the BLA Fund aims to provide two or three full or partial scholarships a year to eligible graduates wishing to pursue a Masters degree or similar in the UK.

 Value of Award

-As British Lebanese Assocation and Said Foundation funds are limited, both organisations set strict criteria and priorities for applicants.
-For the academic year 2017/18 the criteria are as follows:
+As British Lebanese Assocation and Said Foundation funds are limited, both organisations set strict criteria and priorities for applicants:

-- awards for British Lebanese Assocation funding are intended for Lebanese nationals normally resident in Lebanon
+- Awards are intended for Lebanese nationals normally resident in Lebanon.

-- scholarships are offered for postgraduate study or training only.
-Applications for undergraduate study cannot be considered
+- Scholarships are offered for postgraduate study or training only.

 How to Apply